wsadza/kubeforge/README.md

 ## Usage
 <sup>[(Back to Top)](#table-of-contents)</sup><br>

-This section provides guidance on deploying and configuring streaming instances using Docker, Docker Compose, and Kubernetes (K8S) manifests.
-It includes specific instructions for different Linux distributions and GPU acceleration.
+This section provides guidance on deploying and configuring a Kubeforge instance.
+Whether you want to test it or install it on your Kubernetes cluster, below are two methods for using the Kubeforge controller.

 ### Table Of Contents:
   - $\large\color{Goldenrod}{\textbf{Usage}}$